LithoCoders/dailycpp/EffectiveModernC++/chapter3/Item14_Declare_Functions_noexcept.md

 The author claims that `noexcept` is useful in the following ways:
 1. It could provide info that is useful for the caller.
-2. It allows the compiler to generate better object code.
+2. It allows the compiler to generate better object code. int f(int x) throw(); // no exceptions from f: C++98 style int f(int x) noexcept; // no exceptions from f: C++11 style If, at runtime, an exception leaves f, f’s exception specification is violated.
+With the C++98 exception specification, the call stack is unwound to f’s caller, and, after some actions not relevant here, program execution is terminated.
+With the C++11 exception specification, runtime behavior is slightly different: the stack is only possibly unwound before program execution is terminated.

 ## std::vector
 `push_back` member function of `std::vector` is exception safe.
 In C++11, move has been introduced.
 In C++98, when a vector's size is